-|The shiny base underwriting everything ever created by man|
+|The shiny base underwriting everything ever created by man - all unused|

 |Top: Warhol silkscreen; Dubuffet Personnages 5 |

-both on paper - est. $80-200,000. ea.
+both on paper - est. $50-100,000. (as of 1998)

-Just as when the head vampire is killed and all his victims are freed from his spell, does a vampire's scars from holy water disappear when the priest who blessed it is found in the rectory with a choir boy and a candlestick?
+Just as when the head vampire is killed and all his victims are freed from his spell, does a vampire's scars from holy water disappear when the priest who blessed the fountain is found in the rectory with a choir boy?
 What if it's a pedophile priest waving a cross at a very decent sort of vampire, one who only targets deserving mobsters like Anne Parillaud does in INNOCENT BLOOD?
 Could you scare away a priest by waving a pentagram in his face?

 The only answer is that the symbolic is as real as the 'real' and that it is the wellspring from which the daemonic flows.
 On the surface this wouldn't make sense, but surface is perhaps an illusion more than even the symbolic.
 A deep, deep down reading leads to a lot of Sesame Street-style fun.
 Imagine scaring off a vampire with the word 'cross' - One ringy dingy!
 Two Ringy Dingy!